mastrojs/mastrojs.github.io/src/content/docs/reactive/install.md

 template: splash
 ---

 There are basically two ways to install Reactive Mastro.
-Using `npm`, or using the pre-bundled file from the CDN.
+Using a package manager, or using the pre-bundled file from the CDN.

-### Using `npm`
+### Using a package manager

-If your project uses npm and a bundler, you can add the `mastro` package as a dependency:
+If your project uses Node.js and a bundler, you can add the `mastro` package as a dependency.
+For example using `npm/npx` and [JSR’s npm compatibility layer](https://jsr.io/docs/with/node):

-    npm install mastro
+    npx jsr add @mastrojs/mastro

+Or with any of the following package managers:

+    pnpm add jsr:@mastrojs/mastro
+    yarn add jsr:@mastrojs/mastro
+    deno add jsr:@mastrojs/mastro

-For example using the [Astro framework](https://astro.build/), you can then use Reactive Mastro in a `.astro` component like:
+Then, for example using the [Astro web framework](https://astro.build/), you can use Reactive Mastro in a `.astro` component like:

 ```html
 <my-counter>